-How to continue moving Nevada towards a more sustainable future
+How to continue moving Nevada towards a more sustainable future.

-In 2021, Nevada's annual recycling rate was 24%, which was an uptick from a 22% average since 2007.
-Prices for recyclable materials are again dropping after an earlier rebound due to inflation pressures and lower demand for cardboard.
-Domestic markets for recyclable materials are being developed across the U.S. in response to China not accepting recyclable materials from the U.S. and Europe.
-Higher gas prices have increased the cost of transportation which is impacting recycling across the country.
+In 2023, Nevada's annual recycling rate was 20.34% for the entire state, which is a decrease from prior years.
 Nevada's small population and large geographic area continue to present challenges, especially in the rural areas of the State.
-Establishing a "Hub and Spoke" system in the rural parts of the State and developing regional partnerships with neighboring states such as Arizona, Utah, and Idaho, could make recycling and access to markets more economically feasible for rural communities.
+Establishing a "Hub and Spoke" system in the rural parts of the state and developing regional partnerships with neighboring states such as Arizona, Utah, and Idaho, could make recycling and access to markets more economically feasible for rural communities.

-Waste reduction and market development for recycled materials should be considered top priorities if Nevada is going to meet or exceed the State recycling rate goal of 25%.
+Waste reduction and market development for recycled materials should be considered top priorities if Nevada is going to meet or exceed the state recycling rate goal of 25%.
 Investment in recycling infrastructure is needed, along with:

-- A statewide public education campaign to reduce contamination and increase participation

-- Consistent and on-going public education/information
+- A statewide public education campaign to reduce contamination and increase participation; - Consistent and on-going public education/information; - Standardized labeling; - Increased processing capabilities; - Market development for recycled materials; and - Effective State regulations

-- Standardized labeling

-- Increased processing capabilities

-- Market development for recycled materials

-- Effective and enforced State regulations

-With the new reporting requirements for State agencies, and the ability of BSMM to gather statewide recycling and waste diversion data, NDEP is better able to track and monitor trends in the State.
-With the newly created PSN, NDEP's diverse partnerships continue to expand and improve, helping Nevadans become more aware of recycling and waste reduction issues and opportunities across the State.
+With the new reporting requirements for state agencies, and the ability of NDEP to gather statewide recycling and waste diversion data, NDEP is better able to track and monitor trends in the state.
+With the PSN stakeholder group, NDEP's diverse partnerships continue to expand and improve, helping Nevadans become more aware of recycling and waste reduction issues and opportunities across the state.

-To meet our recycling rate goals, the State must look at all factors that affect the recycling rate.
+To meet our recycling rate goals, the state must look at all factors that affect the recycling rate.
 Nevada must not only increase our recycled material volumes, but also focus on reducing the volume of waste generated overall.
 NDEP will continue to support and implement recycling programs in tandem with SMM concepts, utilizing a holistic approach that encompasses and evaluates product design, material use, manufacturing, transportation, and other elements of a product's life cycle.
 These concepts will play a key role in Nevada's success now and well into the future.
-The Sustainable Materials Management initiative will allow us to reduce environmental impacts, conserve resources, and reduce costs.
+The Sustainable Materials Management Initiative will allow us to reduce environmental impacts, conserve resources, and reduce costs.
 To move toward a future with less waste, Nevada needs to find innovative ways to manage resources sustainably, while working with and educating industry stakeholders, municipalities, academic institutions, non-profits, the public, and others.

-The Carson City Office 901 S. Stewart Street, Suite 4
+Carson City Office

-901 S. Stewart Street, Suite 4001 Carson City, Nevada 89701

-Phone (775) 687-4670 Fax (775) 687-5856 The Las Vegas Office

-375 E. Warm Springs Road, Suite 200 Las Vegas, NV 89119
+901 S. Stewart Street, Suite 4001 Carson City, NV 89701 Phone (775) 687-4670 Fax (775) 687-5856 Las Vegas Office 375 E. Warm Springs Road, Suite 200 Las Vegas, NV 89119 Phone (702) 668-3900

-Phone (702) 668-3900 Fax (702) 668-3932
+Fax (702) 668-3932